 1. Ion Tiriac

-Ion Tiriac is the richest person to play competitive tennis and has a net worth of $1.2 billion.
-Tiriac retired from tennis in the 1970s after having a brief career playing singles matches, though mostly doubles, throughout his professional career.
+Ion Tiriac is the richest person to play competitive tennis, and has a net worth of $1.2 billion.
+Tiriac retired from tennis in the 1970s after having a brief career playing singles matches, though mostly doubles.
 He played in every one of tennis’ Grand Slams at some point in his career.
-The way he made his money came after his retirement when he founded Banca Tiriac in 1990.
+The way he made his money came after his retirement, when he founded Banca Tiriac in 1990.
 That led to Tiriac owning his own investment group, Tiriac Group, which did everything from managing athletes to dealing in real estate.
 Ion Tiriac is less of a rich tennis player and more of a tennis player who later got rich.

 2. Roger Federer